sebimarkgraf/n-link-simulator/README.md

 ## Install

-Run 'pip install -e .'
+Run 'pip install n-link-simulator'

+## Acknowledgement
+Quad link code is taken from  Chris Atkeson's page (http://www.cs.cmu.edu/~cga/kdc/dynamics-2d/dynamics4.c).
+The corresponding section is marked.
+This package only provides a simple method of installation and usage in Python.